This chapter should be cited as follows:

 Respiratory support

 While many babies at the higher end of this gestational age range may only need positive end expiratory pressure, many are likely to need surfactant administration along with non-invasive respiratory support.
-At the smaller gestations, the need for invasive ventilation support is greater.
+At younger gestations, the need for invasive ventilation support is greater.

 SUMMARY

-In summary, all babies regardless of gestation, require support in varying degrees at birth to transition from intrauterine to extrauterine life.
-Ensuring adequate equipment is available and using a standardized system of managing these babies in the delivery room will allow for a smooth transition.
-The focus should always be on keeping babies warm, providing respiratory support in response to each individual case and recognizing the need to escalate care early for high-risk deliveries are the mainstay management.
+In summary, all babies, regardless of gestation, require support at birth to transition from intrauterine to extrauterine life.
+Ensuring that adequate equipment is available and using a standardized approach to delivery-room management facilitates a smooth transition.
+Maintaining normothermia, providing respiratory support tailored to the individual infant, and recognizing the need for early escalation of care in high-risk deliveries are the mainstays of management.

 PRACTICE RECOMMENDATIONS

-• Preterm babies often do not require resuscitation, but rather support to adapt to extrauterine life.
-However, the smallest and most immature babies will need considerable support and should be delivered in centers with the expertise in providing this.
+- Preterm babies often do not require resuscitation, but rather support to adapt to extrauterine life.
+However, the smallest and most immature babies will need considerable support and should be delivered in centers with expertise in providing this.

 CONFLICTS OF INTEREST